7 Sustainability Strategies for Your Apartment Building

 Author of Services & Retail Focus

 As a rental property owner, utilities make up a large portion of your budget.
-A study done by the Institute of Real Estate Management found that for the average multifamily property owner, the utility costs equate to roughly 25% of all operating expenses.
+For the average multifamily property owner, the utility costs equate to roughly 15% to 20% of all operating expenses.

 With the cost of energy and water on the rise these expenses are projected to increase.
 Fortunately, a few minor changes can decrease these expenses and increase your bottom line.